Efficiency and complexity of price competition among single-product vendors: Complexity of equilibria

-{\sc VerifyEquilibrium} can be easily seen to be solvable in time $\bigO(nm)$.
+{\sc VerifyEquilibrium} can be easily seen to be solvable in $\bigO(nm\log n)$ time.
 First, one needs to check whether $\xx$ is consistent to $\pp$, i.e., whether the utility of each buyer type is maximized at the vendor(s) used in $\xx$; this can be done by computing at most $\bigO(nm)$ buyer utilities.
-Then, for every vendor $j$ and every buyer type $i$, it suffices to compute the maximum price level which is sufficient so that vendor $j$ attracts buyers of type $i$ and the vendor's utility when deviating to this price level (equal to the volume of buyers it attracts times the difference of the price level from the production cost).
-The final decision is YES if $\xx$ is consistent to $\pp$ and the utility of all vendors in $(\xx,\pp)$ is equal to the maximum utility over all the deviations considered; otherwise, it is NO. In the following, we call this algorithm \texttt{Verify}.
+Then, for every vendor $j$, it suffices to sort (in $\bigO(n\log{n})$ time) the buyer types according to the maximum price that would incentivize them to select vendor $j$, given the prices for the remaining vendors, and, then, compute (in $\bigO(n)$ time) the price that maximizes the vendor's utility when deviating to this price level (a vendor's utility is equal to the volume of buyers it attracts times the difference of the price level from the production cost).
+The final decision is YES if $\xx$ is consistent to $\pp$ and the utility of all vendors in $(\xx,\pp)$ is equal to the maximum utility over all the deviations considered; otherwise, it is NO. In the following, we call this algorithm \texttt{Verify}; its pseudocode appears below as Algorithm \ref{alg:verify}.